msgpack/msgpack-javascript/README.md

 ### `decode(buffer: ArrayLike<number> | BufferSource, options?: DecodeOptions): unknown`

-It decodes `buffer` encoded in MessagePack, and returns a decoded object as `unknown`.
+It decodes `buffer` that includes a MessagePack-encoded object, and returns the decoded object typed `unknown`.

 `buffer` must be an array of bytes, which is typically `Uint8Array` or `ArrayBuffer`. `BufferSource` is defined as `ArrayBuffer | ArrayBufferView`.

+In addition, `buffer` can include a single encoded object.
+If the `buffer` includes extra bytes after an object, it will throw `RangeError`.
+To decode `buffer` that includes multiple encoded objects, use `decodeMulti()` or `decodeMultiStream()` (recommended) instead.

 for example: